Skip to main content

 Calculus: Derivatives and Integrals

 In this book, we will refer to the change of concentration of a chemical species X as a function of time as dX/dt instead of ΔX/Δt, where dX/dt is the derivative of X with respect to time t.
 This is the language of calculus, which most readers would have studied.
-The use of calculus will be mainly limited to writing equations of the form dX/dt = f(t), which is a type of differential equation.
+The use of calculus will be mainly limited to writing equations of the form dX/dt = f(t), a type of differential equation.
 We will also use a few integrals, but a working knowledge of calculus is not required.
 For readers who have not studied calculus, replace dX/dt with ΔX/Δt in your mind, and you will derive the same meaning.

 You studied two types of kinetic equations in introductory chemistry to analyze kinetic data:

 • Initial Rates: In this method, the initial rate, v0, is measured as a function of the concentration of reactants.
 The initial velocity, v0, is the initial slope of a graph of the concentration of reactants or products as a function of time, taken over a range of times such that only a small fraction of A has reacted.
 Under this condition, [A] over this short time range is approximately constant and equal to Ao.
 Initial rate graphs are often based on the measurement of product increase with time, ΔP/Δt, so v0 vs. A plots have positive slopes.
-The velocity at time t along the A vs. t curve, dA/dt, constantly changes as [A] decreases since the velocity depends on the [A].
+The velocity at time t along the A vs. t curve, dA/dt, constantly changes as [A] decreases since the velocity depends on [A].
 To reiterate, the initial velocity of the reaction is the slope of the initial linear part of the decay curve when the rate is essentially linear over a narrow range of [A].

 • Integrated Rates and Progress Curves: In this method, a differential equation that gives the change of A or P with time (dA/dt or dP/dt) is integrated to give an equation that shows the concentration of A or P as a function of time.
 For any given reaction, it is essential to be able to write the integrated rate equation, often called an ordinary differential equation (ODE).
 In almost every case, we provide the solutions to the ODEs in either a mathematical equation or a fitted graph of A vs. t.
 As the reactions get more complicated, we let computers solve them numerically and show the output.
-The ODEs are also called progress curves as they show how the concentration of reactants and products change with time.
+The ODEs are also called progress curves as they show how the concentration of reactants and products changes with time.

 Most biochemistry textbooks focus on initial velocities when explaining enzyme kinetics.
 However, in many ways, this method is less intuitive than exploring how the concentration of a molecule changes with time.
 An analogy is the concept of density (mass/volume), which is more complicated than understanding mass or volume separately.
 We use both methods to develop both chemical and biological intuitions of kinetic properties.